Living a lifestyle of ‘having it all’ looks glamorous and completely fulfilling, but the message is warped – because it’s not true.

-Re-posting & Upfront mention: If you are suffering from infertility as I did for 19 years, this is NOT written to you!
-I would never want to add anything to such a painful situation.
+[If you are suffering from infertility as we did for 19 years, this is NOT written to hurt you!
+I would never want to add anything to such a painful situation.]

 “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven… For where your treasure is, there your heart will be also.” ~Matthew 6: 19-21

-My junior year, our nursing class was required to attend a desensitization session with the med students first watching discrete childbirth films, then soft-porn childbirth films, and later in the day harder content.
+My junior year (1973), our 4 year nursing class at a Big 10 university was required to attend a desensitization session (remember this was the new sexual revolution) with the med students first watching discrete childbirth films, then soft-porn childbirth films, and after lunch, harder content that some of my friends (and I guess the male med students, too by their jokes) found arousing.
 That day remains a blur in my memory.
-There were several hundred of us in that auditorium, and we were not told what we were going to that day.
+There were several hundred of us in that auditorium, and we were not told what we were going to witness that day.

 Today, it is a blatant, increasingly frontal attack.
 Many young people I know are afraid of marriage and of having children.
 Some have verbalized that they don’t want to have any children at all!
 It would be disastrous for our collective civic prosperity and character-formation if a childfree life were to become the commonplace life-style.